edderiofer/riichi_advanced/documentation/WIP_pussers_bones.md

 - Discards in Riichi Advanced are arranged in order in front of each player.
 (It's **Riichi** Advanced, so everything is a Riichi variant.)
 - Riichi Advanced will keep the Window of Opportunity for calling a discard open until each player who can call it decides whether to call it or pass.
 - Multiple players calling on the same tile are resolved by turn order from the discarder.
 - East (Eddie) doesn't get to pick where to break the wall; instead, the location of the break is determined by die roll as in Riichi.
-There is no penalty if East breaks into their own wall.
+There is no penalty if East breaks into their own wall during the initial deal.
 - The game ends after two rounds (eight dealership passes).
 - Multiple claims on the same tile are resolved by turn order.
 - There are <<TODO: NUMBER>> buttons in the bottom left of the interface, used for automatic actions.
 See the **Auto-buttons in Riichi Advanced** section for more.